Break-Through-Tech/Telecom-1A-automated-telecom-support-nlp-agent-for-incident-management/Challenge-Project-Overview.md

 **Official check-ins:** During our biweekly 45-minute AI Studio Lab Section meeting block (2nd and 4th week of every month)

  **Other ways to reach out to me with questions:**
-* [e.g., Your team's channel within Break Through Tech’s Discord space]
+* Team's Discord
-* [e.g., Email; please copy your teammates and AI Studio Coach]
+* Email
-* [e.g., Request a team check-in on Zoom]
+* Request Meeting by Email
 * [Note: I will aim to respond within 48 hours.
 Please reach out to your AI Studio Coach with urgent questions.]

 > 💡 **Challenge Advisor: Please update the above based on your availability and preference.
 If you are not able to answer questions or meet with fellows outside of the biweekly Lab Section check-ins, simply write in "N/A (only available during the official check-in times)"**